The Burns Family

 A search for the name Bridget Lambert in the same records, born between 1832-1852, turns up a single record.
 This was Bridget Lampert, daughter of John Lampert and Judith Reddy, baptized March 25, 1839 in/near Succar, Graignamanagh Roman Catholic parish, County Kilkenny, sponsors were David Hanrahan and Catherine Cody.
 John Lambert and Judith Reddy married May 08, 1832 in/near Succur, Graignamanagh RC parish, witnesses were Thomas Hanrahan and Catherine Cody.
 The only other child with a father named John in the the Graignamanagh records is a Mary Lambert baptized March 20, 1833 in Copena (perhaps Coppenagh), daughter of John Lambert and Johanna Redy, sponsors were Michael Roe and Elizabeth Cullen.

 A search for Anne Holland, born in County Kilkenny between 1839 and 1847 turns up one record.
 This was Anne, daughter of Richard Holland and Mary Kelly, baptized March 26, 1843 in/near Liss (aka Lisballyfroot), Tullaroan Roman Catholic parish, County Kilkenny, sponsors were John Kelly and Margaret Conway.
 Lisballyfroot townland is the place her father Richard is listed in Griffiths Valuation of ca. 1849-50.
-Other children baptized in Tullaroan with a father named Richard Holland (mother's name not requested in lookup) included the following:
+A Richard Holland and Mary Kelly married February 11, 1841 at Killaree, Freshford RC parish, Co.
+Kilkenny (note: before 1843 Tullaroan was part of Freshford RC parish).
+Other children baptized in Tullaroan RC parish with parents named Richard Holland and Mary Kelly included the following:

 A map of County Kilkenny Catholic Parishes, circa 1850.